michaelpappas/craigslist-scraper-emailer/readme.md

 ```bash
 flask run -p 5000
 ```

 Navigate to localhost:5000 where you can start configuring search queries to scrape.

-To find a search query, search to something on Craigslist, configure the view to "list" and copy the url.
-Paste this url into the search url field on the flask app and give the search query a unique name.
-Once the search query has been successfully added you can toggle the query active/inactive.
-The scraper will only search active search queries.

 To test the script you can run:
 ```bash